Geker/hadoop-java-example/README.md

         ```注意  增加-libjar参数，方便运行调试
         $ hadoop  jar  target/hadoopex-1.0-SNAPSHOT.jar     com.umermansoor.App     -libjars  target/hadoopex-1.0-SNAPSHOT.jar    input   output

         > Note: the output will go to the `output/` folder which Hadoop will create when run.
 The output will be in a file called `part-r-00000`.

+ >**you can also use the build.sh and runme.sh to build and run the exmaples***

 ### Common Errors:
 1. Exception: java.lang.NoClassDefFoundError